georgebernard4/-real-timeBusTracker/README.md

 ##Mapbox.com API Key Entry
 ###The API key from Mapbox.com can be entered in the file pasteYourMapboxKeyInHere.js or using the off-canvas start panel.
 ###The format of the API is checked, then shows the map by linking to another page (hashIsKey.html) and passing the key by writing it in the URL hash.
+##files expected to render page: busTracker.css, copyKey.png, findKey.js, index.html, mapimage.png, pasteYourMapboxKeyInHere.js
+##In Future
 ###In the future I would also like to be able to enter the API key in the hash of the bus tracker.
 Things have been programed to accomplish this, only the function gethashkey in findkey.js must be modified in order to achive this.
+This way I could send someone the link, and they could see the map without having to get a key.
+###I would like to add the removeCC.png and MapFreeThreshold.png to the explainations given in Key Input offcanvas.
+###I would like to add user input, so they could choose the bus route, and maybe rotate the buses to show their direction of travel.